awssecwestafrica/Bank-App-Challange/README.md

 !!
 Please ensure you have node installed in your system and if you don't use this link to https://kinsta.com/blog/how-to-install-node-js/

-3 - Then type 'npm install' this will install all the needed dependencies for the project
+3 - Then type `npm install` this will install all the needed dependencies for the project

-4 - Then type 'npm start' this will start on development mode.
+4 - Then type `npm start` this will start on development mode.
 Open http://localhost:3000 to view it in the browser.

-if you have any issues; use 'npm audit fix' will automatically fix issues
+if you have any issues; use `npm audit fix` will automatically fix issues

 ![1st screen](https://user-images.githubusercontent.com/47798540/230577095-257d8e97-3176-4172-b5d9-67fa2637d122.png)